Ketogenic Diet Therapy for Epilepsy

 Adult Epilepsy Diet Center Directors

-Nurse Coordinator (coordinates management on the diet): Rebecca Fisher, R.N.
+• Nurse Coordinator (coordinates management of the diet): Rebecca Fisher, R.N.

-Administrative Coordinators (schedules appointments): Joanne Barnett and Corri Woodland
+• Administrative Coordinators (schedule appointments): Joanne Barnett and Corri Woodland